 What is proprietary about your product or service?

-This goes back to your business’ uniqueness and how easy it will be for a competitor to copy.
-It doesn’t have to be simply about the product but can also be how you deliver it.
+This question focuses on your business's uniqueness and how easy it will be for a competitor to copy.
+It doesn't have to be simply about the product but can also be how you deliver it.

 Is there proof of concept?

 If you're still in that startup stage of business, you'll need to produce a test product for proof of concept.
 You'll use this to test that it works and other points like durability.